FAQs

 If you are unhappy with the length of an item, contact us and we will work with you to resolve the issue.
 We do accept length exchanges, however you will be responsible for any shipping costs and may be subject to a re-working fee.

 Yes!
-All Everyday Heirloom Co. pieces have a 60 day warranty for any chain or clasp defects.
-Contact us right away if you're having issues with a broken chain or faulty clasp so we can resolve the issue.
-If your necklace breaks after the 60 day time frame, contact us and we will work with you on a replacement chain.
+All Everyday Heirloom Co. pieces have a 60 day warranty for any defects.
+Contact us right away if you're having issues with a design so we can resolve the issue.
+If your design breaks after the 60 day time frame, contact us and we will work with you on a replacement.

 What is your return policy?